xuri/excelize-doc/en/sheet.md

 func (f *File) Rows(sheet string) (*Rows, error)
 ```

 Rows returns a rows iterator, used for streaming reading data for a worksheet with a large data.
+This function is concurrency safe.
 For example:

 ```go
 rows, err := f.Rows("Sheet1")